February 19

 My somewhat selfish decisions haven't been the result of greed, I know, but of fear--fear that I won't get an opportunity to do something again, fear that I won't have the chance to get something again, fear that I'll lose the chance to get to know someone or something or some place.
 Knowing that, it's easy enough not to judge myself harshly, but in the absence of doing the good and serving the beautiful and speaking the truth, it's still very difficult to build self-respect.

 My first step is to accept myself exactly as I am and as I have been.
-My second step is to make decisions based on my conscience and my morals and my ethics, for these are my guides in life, and though they may change in perspective as I grow and learn, they still lead me true for who I am right here, right now.
+My second step is to make decisions based on my conscience and my morals and my ethics, for these are my guides in life, and though they may change along with my perspective as I grow and learn, they still lead me true for who I am right here, right now.
 And once I build my self-respect, then I can start showing love, compassion, and respect for others.
 But not until then.

 Questions to ponder: